Planning & preparation

 Now taking your smaller bracket pieces, apply glue to one short and one long side of each, then attach at either end of the rectangles.

-Measure the length of your bracket box to find and mark the centre, before glueing the third smaller piece into place.
+Measure the length of your bracket box to find and mark the centre, before gluing the third smaller piece into place.

 Now you can fix the last rectangular piece in place on top.
 Add glue along the rectangular piece’s edge and to the top of the three small pieces, before spraying with activator and then holding the top piece in place to firm up.